The Car Dealer’s Step-by-Step Guide to Getting More At-Bats

 While I generally have vendor recommendations for those products I’ve vetted for clients, I’ve found that sharing those I recommend in a post isn’t a great idea for these particular services.
 For SEO, SEM and email marketing, I’ve personally witnessed companies go from honest and transparent to straight up thieves as they chased more and more dealer dollars.

-Given this, rather than publish the names of those I recommend as of this writing (and be forced to remember to change these as better services are introduced), I’ll just ask that you contact me for my current recommendations or visit my page of fully-vetted and recommended providers, if you’re interested.
+Given this, rather than publish the names of those I recommend as of this writing (and be forced to remember to change these as better services are introduced), I’ll just ask that you contact me for my current recommendations.

 If you plan to go it alone on SEO and SEM, you can use the free tips from an article I wrote to ensure you ask the right questions of your vendors: SEO and SEM Questions to Ask Your Providers.
 (I hyperlinked directly to the part in the article where you can find the questions – you’re welcome.)